 Depending on the nature of the Market Complaint, QC analytical data shall also be reviewed.
 If required, stability data and trend data shall also be reviewed.

-Note: Reference samples, Retention samples and Complaint samples, if available, shall be inspected and compared.
+Note: Reference samples, Retention samples, and Complaint samples, if available, shall be inspected and compared.

-When necessary, Reference samples, Retention samples and Complaint samples (if available) shall be analyzed for relevant parameters to establish the acceptability of the product.
+When necessary, Reference samples, Retention samples, and Complaint samples (if available) shall be analyzed for relevant parameters to establish the acceptability of the product.
 However, if the Complaint samples are received in suspicious conditions (storage, handling, damage), justification for not analyzing the Complaint samples shall be documented.

 Based on the Root Cause identified during the investigation, an impact assessment of the Complaint batch shall be evaluated.
 Other batches of the same product or production line may be evaluated to understand the overall extent of the potential issue.